 Steps you may need to do:

-STEP 1: Go to a branch of your bank near you.
+1. Go to a branch of your bank near you.
 Many banks can access your account even though you opened it in another one.
-BPI, for example, I tried getting from 2 different branches.
-Some may need to go where they opened it.
+Bank of the Philippine Islands (BPI), for example, I tried getting from 2 different branches.
+Some cases may require visiting the head office or the original branch where the account was created.

-STEP 2: Ask the guard where you can get a Bank Certificate.
-You may be given a form to fill up and a queue number.
+2. Ask the guard where you can get a Bank Certificate.
+You may be given enrollment forms to fill up and a queue number.

-STEP 3: Fill-up the Form.
+3. Fill-up the form.
 You may need to answer the following:

 Getting a Bank Statement